darenhua/devfest-2025/prd.md

    - **Detail:** Possibly use a simple mapping from a test dataset: e.g., Tier 1: \$10, Tier 2: \$25, Tier 3: \$50.

 4. **Alternative Suggestions**
-   - **Requirement (Optional “Nice-to-have”):** Offer cheaper or generic alternatives.
+   - **Requirement (Optional "Nice-to-have"):** Offer cheaper or generic alternatives.
    - **Detail:** If the medication is brand name and a generic exists in the database, suggest it.

-5. **AI Explanation / “Thinking”**
+5. **AI Explanation / "Thinking"**
-   - **Requirement (Optional “Nice-to-have”):** Provide a short explanation of how coverage was determined (like a short AI-generated summary).
+   - **Requirement (Optional "Nice-to-have"):** Provide a short explanation of how coverage was determined (like a short AI-generated summary).
-   - **Detail:** Could be a small LLM prompt: “Summarize how coverage was found.”
+   - **Detail:** Could be a small LLM prompt: "Summarize how coverage was found."

 6. **Disclaimers / Next Steps**
-   - **Requirement:** Show disclaimers about accuracy, “Please verify with official insurer docs,” and contact or pharmacy references if coverage is not definitive.
+   - **Requirement:** Show disclaimers about accuracy, "Please verify with official insurer docs," and contact or pharmacy references if coverage is not definitive.
    - **Detail:** This is essential for legal reasons and user trust.

 ---